Jonathan Creek: Character development

 Creek is a somewhat cynical designer of illusions for stage magician Adam Klaus.
 He originally lived in a windmill in West Sussex.
 (Note: The actual windmill used is in Shipley, West Sussex) His ingenuity and lateral thinking usually, if not immediately, lead to an unveiling of the intricacies of the crime.

 Magellan is a plausible liar who never seems to have trouble sneaking into closed crime scenes (though she is frequently unceremoniously ejected), and Klaus is a flamboyant performer with a sinister stage persona who is really a dull-witted, insensitive womaniser.
 In some instances, his magic tricks go comically wrong.

 The programme usually features 'impossible crimes'; examples include an offence having been committed in a sealed environment from which no criminal could have escaped (a "locked room mystery"), paranormal thefts and murders.
 Creek solves these cases using his knowledge of misdirection and illusion.
 No matter how fantastic the crime appears to be at first, he always finds a rational explanation, giving the character a passing resemblance to stage magician turned paranormal investigator James Randi.
-Some aspects of the character were inspired by Ali Bongo.

 As the series progresses, Creek gradually changes from an asocial anorak to a man with a great deal of wit and charm.
 This helps to fuel the romantic thread between him and Maddy.
 Jonathan's trademark duffle coat worn in the first series was actually Davies' own coat that he wore to the auditions; it helped him win the role, as the writer and producers thought it suited the character.
 After the first series, Jonathan's coat was supplied by the wardrobe department.
 Davies kept the original at his home, and wore it again for the 2009 New Year special.

 For the 2001 Christmas special and thereafter, Quentin declined to appear.
 As such, a second supporting role was introduced: theatrical agent Carla Borrego, played by Julia Sawalha.
 After her first appearance, the character married TV producer Brendan Baxter (Adrian Edmondson), and she became a TV presenter.
 A third supporting role was introduced when the show returned in 2009 after a five-year hiatus.
 From "The Grinning Man" onwards, Creek was assisted by online paranormal investigator Joey Ross, played by Sheridan Smith.
-As Smith was unable to appear in the fifth series due to other commitments, she was replaced by Sarah Alexander as Creek's wife and newest sidekick.
+As Smith was unable to appear in the fifth series due to other commitments, she was replaced by Sarah Alexander as Creek's wife and newest sidekick, who featured in the episode "The Clue of the Savant's Thumb."